Cuppixx/using-grapheneos/README.md

 - Some notes on what works well and what doesn’t
 - Some tips, workarounds, and mini-guides based on experience

-### Heads-Up
+### ⚠️ Heads-Up

 Before getting into the first major topic, I want to clear up a common misconception about GrapheneOS.
-While it’s well-known as a privacy-focused Android fork, you don't need to be a hardcore privacy enthusiast to benefit from using it.
+While it’s well-known as a _privacy-focused Android fork_, **you don't need to be a hardcore privacy enthusiast to benefit from using it**.

-Yes, GrapheneOS is built with strong security and privacy principles at its core — but that doesn’t mean you must give up Google services or only use open-source apps to enjoy it.
-In fact, you can absolutely use GrapheneOS while still relying on Google apps and other proprietary software, and it works just fine.
+Yes, GrapheneOS is built with strong security and privacy principles at its core — but that doesn’t mean you _must_ give up Google services or only use open-source apps to enjoy it.
+In fact, **you can absolutely use GrapheneOS while still relying on Google apps and other proprietary software**, and it works just fine.

 I personally use GrapheneOS in a pretty casual way.
-I do appreciate the built-in privacy and security features, but I'm also perfectly fine using the Google Play Store — thanks to GrapheneOS’s sandboxed Google Play compatibility layer — for a good chunk of my apps.
+I do appreciate the built-in privacy and security features, but I'm also perfectly fine using the Google Play Store — thanks to GrapheneOS’s _sandboxed Google Play compatibility layer_ — for a good chunk of my apps.

-But the number one reason I stick with GrapheneOS — tho this applies to most custom Android OSes — is how clean it is.
+But the **number one reason** I stick with GrapheneOS — tho this applies to most custom Android OSes — is how **clean** it is.
 No bloat, no preinstalled junk I didn’t ask for (and can't remove), no forced use of specific apps.
 Just a fast, minimalist system that stays out of my way.
-And best of all, no more mysterious background processes eating up resources with no explanation.
-My phone runs what I tell it to run — nothing more, nothing less.
+And best of all, no more mysterious background processes eating up resources with no explanation. **My phone runs what I tell it to run — nothing more, nothing less**.

 ## 📦 Apps I Use – Overview